-This is the first installment in a series of posts offering a semiotic analysis of the 1980 golfing comedy movie Caddyshack.
+This is the second installment in a series of posts offering a semiotic analysis of the 1980 golfing comedy Caddyshack.
 (Why select this particular, not very successful, deeply flawed movie?
 See the series introduction.)

 The embryonic diagram shown below reveals what SEMIOVOX’s Caddyshack G-Schema looked like on the first day of mapping.
 At that point, I had barely begun to limn the first of our two semiotic squares, i.e., by naming the two paradigms (Golf Club, Caddy Shack) that I understand to constitute the schema’s “master code.”
 I had already surfaced and dimensionalized the source codes (“signs”) at play in these two paradigms’ four (total) thematic complexes, but I hadn’t yet named the complexes.
 Nor had I yet named the schema’s four quadrants.
 Although I won’t attempt to account for each step in the often frustrating, upward-spiraling hermeneutic process via which I identify and evolve each G-Schema’s various elements, in an effort to demonstrate SEMIOVOX’s approach to meaning-mapping I’ll update the Caddyshack G-Schema as we go along.